 - In The DCU, even if you just look at the Marvel Family, you've got Captain Marvel whose powers come from Solomon and a selection of Greek and Roman figures, as well as his rival, Black Adam who gets HIS powers from the Egyptian pantheon.
 Both collections of myths spell out "SHAZAM", so they both have the same magic transformation word.

 - The overarching plot of both Fables and Jack of Fables is, of course, that all fictional characters really exist and are living in New York.
 Jack of Fables introduces characters that represent literary devices, the most amusing of which is probably the Pathetic Fallacy.
+Characters introduced have included Snow White and her sister Rose Red, Beauty and the Beast, The Big Bad Wolf, The Frog Prince, Bluebeard, Pinocchio, Jack the Giant Killer, Prince Charming, Little Boy Blue, Old King Cole, Ichabod Crane of Sleepy Hollow fame, and many more.
+And that's just the comic, the game adds Mr. Toad, Bloody Mary, Tiny Tim, The Little Mermaid and the Jersey Devil (amongst others) to the mix.

 - DC Comics is like Marvel in its 'everything we published counts' approach, though with a few more notable exceptions- which of their Vertigo line of comics stories count and which don't isn't terribly clear, for example.
 Or at least, it exists in some form (like Batman of Zur-En-Arrh being a psychological construct, a 'backup' for if Batman's mind should be otherwise broken.)
-These days, with a Crisis Crossover Cosmic Retconning out everything the current writer doesn't like at least once ever other year, it's hard to know what of the previous month's comics counted at any given time, let alone one from fifty years ago.
+These days, with a Crisis Crossover Cosmic Retconning out everything the current writer doesn't like at least once every other year, it's hard to know what of the previous month's comics counted at any given time, let alone one from fifty years ago.
 However, we do have the approach to myth and legend as the trope describes: Greek gods?
 Totally exist.
 King Arthur?
 Ditto.
 Ghosts, The Legions of Hell, things called demons that aren't The Legions of Hell, vampires, Biblical figures?
 Even characters who don't primarily deal with the supernatural have had multiple run-ins with all of the above.
 We have main characters in most of those categories, in fact.

 - The map of the Multiverse tying into The Multiversity puts it up front, with Dream (the home of the Endless), Heaven, New Genesis, Skyland (the home of the various pantheons), Nightmare, Hell, Apokolips and the Underworld (also known as the Phantom Zone) all co-existing in the Sphere of the Gods.
 On another level, many of the Earths have heroes that are fictional in each other's worlds.